lcarnevale/publicity-bot/README.md

-# Call For Paper Invitation Bot
+# Publicity Bot

 <img src="https://img.shields.io/badge/python-v3-blue" alt="python-v3-blue">

 While the management of special issues, workshop and conferences becomes more complex, automatic tools come to the rescue.
-This project includes a simple command line program to send email via Google API.
+This project includes a simple command line program to send email via Google.
 Suggestions and bug reports are always welcome.
-If you have any question, request or suggestion, please enter it in the Issues with appropriate label.
+If you have any question, request or suggestion, please open a new ticket in the Issues with appropriate label.

-## Get Google Credendials
-Follow the instructions [here](https://developers.google.com/gmail/api/quickstart/python) to download the credential JSON file required to run the *c4pinvitation-email-bot*.

 ## How to build it
 Download latest release [here]() and make up the virtual environment.